 If you are planning a pregnancy, this is a good time to speak with your doctor about your asthma.
 Together you can make sure your asthma is under the best possible control and that you are on the safest types of medications for you and your baby.

 It’s also a great time for you and/or your partner to give up smoking.
+Smoking or breathing in second-hand smoke during pregnancy can affect the development of your baby’s lungs and can increase the risk of your child developing asthma.
 You don’t have to do it alone – your doctor, pharmacist or asthma educator can help.

 Asthma attacks rarely happen during labour.
 Any symptoms that do occur can usually be managed according to your asthma action plan.
 Like other women, most women with asthma can expect a normal vaginal delivery.